 On Oct.
-8, 2012, Jones served as the primary joint terminal attack controller assigned to an Army Special Forces Team conducting a tactical ground movement in Paktiya Province, Afghanistan.
-The team's lead vehicle struck an improvised explosive device, triggering a coordinated ambush.
+8, 2012, Jones served as the primary joint terminal attack controller assigned to an Army Special Forces Team conducting a tactical ground movement in Paktia Province, Afghanistan.
+The team's lead vehicle struck a roadside bomb, triggering a coordinated ambush.
 Jones immediately returned fire while coordinating close air support aircraft overhead.

 After the initial volley of enemy fire, Jones exited his vehicle and rushed to the command element, which was pinned down by enemy fire.
 As he made his way to the front of the convoy, Jones continued to engage the enemy and provide air support.
-While coordinating airstrikes, Jones lost line of sight communications with the aerial support.
-Without regard for his personal safety, Jones immediately moved to an exposed position in order to regain communications and continue aerial coordination to repel the enemy assault.
+While coordinating airstrikes, Jones lost line-of-sight communications with the aerial support.
+Without regard for his personal safety, Jones immediately moved to an exposed position to regain communications and continue aerial coordination to repel the enemy assault.

-He quickly relayed the location of two insurgents he identified, enabling Afghanistan Local Police to defeat both insurgents.
-Also, during a separate patrol, his team came under heavy small arms fire from insurgents.
-Thompson returned fire, re-supplied the M-249 machine gunner, and directed mortar fire.
+He quickly relayed the location of two insurgents he identified, enabling Afghanistan local police to defeat both insurgents.
+During a separate patrol, his team came under heavy small-arms fire from insurgents.
+Thompson returned fire, resupplied the M-249 machine gunner and directed mortar fire.
 He then controlled fixed-wing air support, initiating an enemy withdrawal.
 Throughout the deployment, Thompson controlled 34 aircraft during multiple life-threatening missions.

-The 125th STS was officially established on May 1, 2005, and is headquartered at the Portland Air National Guard Base, Portland, Ore.
-The 125th Special Tactics Squadron has 79 members made up of Combat Controllers, Special Operations Weathermen, and numerous support positions.
-Members of the unit undergo a rigorous two-year training program where they graduate as combat divers, military free-fall and static-line parachutists and are trained to operate in any environment in the world.
+The 125th STS officially was established on May 1, 2005, and is headquartered at the Portland Air National Guard Base.
+The 125th Special Tactics Squadron has 79 members made up of combat controllers, special operations weathermen and numerous support positions.
+Members of the unit undergo a rigorous two-year training program where they graduate as combat divers, military free-fall and static-line parachutists, and are trained to operate in any environment in the world.